- 13 January 2023

 The mobile game market has always been busy, but now PC and console developers are responding to our mobile phone addictions by porting some of their more popular titles to mobile.
 As an example, recently Activision Blizzard, publisher of Call of Duty, Diablo, and StarCraft, announced the focused development of mobile versions of some of their core brands.

-An example of ray-traced reflections from our IMG DXT demo
+An example of ray-traced reflections

 To anyone setting out to achieve console-level visual quality on mobile while maintaining frame rates and respecting the power constraints inherent in mobile’s form factor, the task must already feel unachievable before they even start to consider the breadth of performance points in the mobile market.
 For console publishers looking to enter the market they previously had a choice: develop for a minority of ultra-premium device users or adapt graphics quality and gameplay to address a broader market.